 Values based leadership is what Celia Williams is all about.
 She has been involved in her community advocating for social justice on various issues since she was 12 years young.
 Service means a lot to her, and is a great responsibility she carries with her in her work towards a better community for all.
 Her passion for service and social justice comes from her family, friends and the two years of AmeriCorps service she gave with Public Allies Arizona, a program of the ASU Lodestar Center.
 Celia has put together over 25 different community service projects and continues to work with various community based campaigns and coalitions such as Youth on the Rise, as well as nationally such as Opportunity Nation, which is a national network of advocates who have personal experience with barriers to advancement in America.
 She graduated from Arizona State University with a Bachelor’s of Science in Justice Studies with Lesbian, Gay, Bisexual and Transgender Studies Certification.
 Celia served as a nationally certified trainer and the chair of board development for the GLSEN (Gay, Lesbian and Straight Education Network) Phoenix Chapter where she led the vision and work on recruiting, training, and retaining the board of directors.
 She is currently a board member of PAtchwork, the Alumni network and board for Public Allies Alumni in Arizona.

-Erika Stone - Program Manager
+Erika Stone - Recruitment and Communications Manager

 Erika moved to Prescott in 2008 to serve as an AmeriCorps VISTA member with Prescott Area Shelter Services where she developed programs and services for women and children experiencing homelessness in Yavapai County.
 Past roles in the national service world have included AmeriCorps State program management, national service event planning, and member recruitment.
 She grew up in Southern California, and graduated from the University of Washington with a B.A. in Comparative History of Ideas.
 Currently, she supports the Prescott AmeriCorps team and enjoys connecting with community partners and new members in both Prescott and Tucson as the lead for Serve’s recruitment efforts.
 In addition to her passion for building community through national service, she loves exploring Northern Arizona with her partner, and relaxing at home with her two cats and a good book.